 The University will also provide guidance about options for international students including the Science and Engineering Graduate Scheme, which provides an accelerated path to obtain a work permit for one year after graduation.

 The Careers Service also provides a series of career management events, many of which are given by senior consultants and representatives from industry.
-Visit the Careers and employability page for further information.

 There are two day-care nurseries and a holiday club (for children aged 4-8 years) on campus.
 Visit the nursery and childcare facilities page for further details.